Home

 Form into round discs about 8-10", or larger depending upon the size of your frying/baking surface.

-Use a Turning Stick to bake lefse on the other side. (shown below)
+Use a Turning Stick to flip the lefse so you can bake it on the other side.

 lefse-turning-stick